ineiub/Case-Study---Profit-Optimization-for-a-Paragliding-School/README.md

 - Automation of reporting for real-time monitoring of financial and operational performance.
 - Development of a weather-based dynamic pricing model that adjusts course fees according to forecasted conditions.
 - Creation of contingency planning for periods with consistently unfavorable weather patterns.
+- **Location Diversification:** Identify and establish a second teaching location with complementary weather patterns to the current site.
+- **Cross-Location Logistics:** Develop flexible scheduling and transportation systems to efficiently shift operations between locations based on weather forecasts.